isHuman by lemma.id

 Bind, detect, enforce

-lemma.id doesn't replace your login, your fraud model, or your moderation queue.
-It gives those systems something durable to act on when they decide someone has to go.
+lemma.id doesn't replace your login, fraud model, or moderation queue.
+It gives those systems something durable when someone has to go.

 1